 note: adopted 1960; the unique rhythm of the Mauritanian anthem makes it particularly challenging to sing

-Mexico name: "Himno Nacional Mexicano" (National Anthem of Mexico)
+name: "Himno Nacional Mexicano" (National Anthem of Mexico)

 lyrics/music: Francisco Gonzalez BOCANEGRA/Jaime Nuno ROCA